flex-development/grease/README.md

 ## Getting Started

+`grease` is a package release workflow tool for CLI and Node.js environments.

+Built on top of the [`standard-version`][4] library, it helps maintainers create releases and upload release assets via the [GitHub CLI][2].

+Release notes can be generated using the `CHANGELOG` entry for the most recent semver tag.
+Maintainers also have the option of generating blank notes, notes in birthday (first release) format, or skipping note generation entirely.

+### How It Works

 1. Follow the [Conventional Commits Specification][8] in your repository
 2. When ready to release, run `grease` or `grease(options: IGreaseOptions)`